burrt/burrt.github.io/index.md

 After completing my Computer Engineering Thesis at UNSW which was implementing the MMU for an existing bare-metal MIPS I processor, the next logical step was to boot a modified Linux Kernel on it.

 I needed to learn many new, challenging and interesting topics before I could begin my task.
-Some of these include learning about how the Linux Kernel integrates with hardware, cross-compiler toolchains and instruction set simulators.
+This included learning about how the Linux Kernel integrates with hardware, cross-compiler toolchains and instruction set simulators.

 In the end, I managed to successfully boot the Linux Kernel on the MIPS R3000; and it was an incredible journey.

 ### Personal Website

-Although this may seem trivial for Software Engineers, I initially create a basic static webpage in 2017.
+Although this may seem trivial for Software Engineers, I initially created a basic static webpage in 2017.

 Now, in 2019, I've reworked it to take advantage of Jekyll!
-Some of the motivations for the change is the scaling concerns, Markdown support and maintainability.
+Some of the motivations for the change were scaling concerns, Markdown support and maintainability.

 ## Work Experience